EIA Spring Irrigation Forum : Irrigated Urban vegetation to mitigate heat waves in cities

 - Innovation & Technology session : Coralie Tavassoli, Urbasense : « Agronomic reasoning of trees watering in the city to facilitate their cooling effects».
 Using water potential sensor and data analysis allows evaluating, or managing, root activity and development.
 The amount of water supplied by irrigation can then be adjusted to manage the “root drying volume” with great accuracy.
 Such methodology will be illustrated from the example of Garibaldi Boulevard in the city of Lyon (Fr).

 The presentations were followed by an interactive questions and answers sessions.

 For those who are not yet members, we invite you to join EIA, to promote the continued development of irrigation products, practices and services, and to advocate for sustainable industry standards and water management policies that lead to a stable legal environment for irrigation professionals.

-Please find enclosed the PowerPoint presentation of the forum.
+Please find attached the PowerPoint presentation to upload.

 To watch the Forum’s video :

 EIA Spring Irrigation Forum 30 March 2023 20230330 170930 Enregistrement de la réunion – YouTube